BYU-CS-260/debugging-javascript/README.md

 python2 -m SimpleHTTPServer
 ```

-Then, use the Developer Tools in your browser of choice to debug the program, using
+Then, use the Developer Tools in your browser of choice to debug the programs, using
 breakpoints and examining the code as it runs.
 Do NOT insert console.log statements!
 Follow the best practices described in the videos above.

-This code calls a [Numbers API](http://numbersapi.com/).
+The first program calls a [Numbers API](http://numbersapi.com/).
 You'll want to be familiar
 with the URL structure at the link above.
+Solve all the bugs and modify the code so that all functionality works.

+The second program calls a [Lorem Picsum API](https://picsum.photos/).
+You'll want to be
-Solve all the bugs and modify the code so that it works.
+familiar with the URL structure at the link above.
+Solve all the bugs and modify the code so that all functionality works.
+Pay attention to all features, including blur.

 ## Closing Advice